 Sellers also like larger down payments making your offer more attractive.
 A seller confident that you will secure necessary financing increases your odds over competing buyers.

-Speeding up the loan process (like getting an underwriter pre-approval) and getting the appraisal and home inspection competed sooner makes the closing faster.
+Speeding up the loan process (like getting an underwriter pre-approval) and getting the appraisal and home inspection completed sooner makes the closing faster.

 Ask your lender to order an appraisal as soon as the seller accepts your offer.
 A faster appraisal gives the seller more time to fix problems found during the inspection.
 It also gives you more time to negotiate the sales price if the appraisal shows it too high.